SAIKIRANN226/AWS_DevOps_Notes/Terraform/Session-32.md

 ### Best practices to create security groups in roboshop
 - Till now we used allow-all method while creating SG, it is just for practice only, but now we need to follow strict SG rules according to the roboshop-documentation.
-- In last session we created VPC using our own module (customised module) in this session, we are going to create security group module using own module (customised module) and also create all security groups for all components according to the roboshop-documentation.
+- In last session we created VPC using our own module (customised module) in this session also, we are going to create SG module using our own module (customised module) and also create all security groups for all the components according to the roboshop-documentation.
-- We created a folder "Roboshop-terraform" in |VS| and inside this folder we have created separate folders for every resources to reduce the refresh time because if our infrastructure becomes big, refreshing the resources will take some time, so to reduce the refresh time we have created in separate folders.
-In simple words like if we keep all resources in a single folder, incase if we do any small change also, it will take time to reflect all the resources and maintenance will also very tough.
+- We created a folder "Roboshop-terraform" in VS. and inside this folder we have created separate folders for every resources to reduce the refresh time, because if our infrastructure becomes big, refreshing the resources will take more time, so to reduce the refresh time we have created in separate folders.
+In simple words like if we keep all the resources in a single folder, incase if we do any small change also, it will take more time to refresh all the resources and maintenance will also be very tough.
-- So go through the 01-vpc, 02-sg, 03-vpn, 04-ec2 code in |VS|.
+- So go through the folders 01-vpc, 02-sg, 03-vpn, 04-ec2 code in VS.
 - What is the main input required to create a SG ?
 We want VPC_ID, in which vpc you are creating SG, here vpc and sg are in different folders, if it was in same folder we can easily get the vpc_id, but these are in different folders, For example if they are in separate folders then they are completely like different